qlux/batchspawner/README.md

 Changed

 * Update minimum requirements to JupyterHub 0.8.1 and Python 3.4.
+* Change meaning of `req_keepvars`.
+Previously, setting this would override everything that JupyterHub requires to be set (so you'd have to make sure you set it back).
+Now, `req_keepvars` only *adds* to the JupyterHub defaults, and `req_keepvars_default` gets set to the JupyterHub upstream and can be used to completly override the JupyterHub defaults. #99, #??
 * Update Slurm batch script.
 Now, the single-user notebook is run in a job step, with a wrapper of `srun`.
 This may need to be removed using `req_srun=''` if you don't want environment variables limited.
 * Pass the environment dictionary to the queue and cancel commands as well.
 This is mostly user environment, but may be useful to these commands as well in some cases. #108, #111  If these envioronment variables were used for authentication as an admin, be aware that there are pre-existing security issues because they may be passed to the user via the batch submit command, see #82.